 - Unfortunately, we will no longer be able to allow clients to congregate on the 6th floor.

-- Beginning April 7th, our office on the 6th floor will be open with clinical staff in attendance only on Tuesdays from 9:00 a.m. to 5:00 p.m.
+- The center is only open for onsite appointments on Tuesday, Wednesday and Thursday from 10:00 a.m. to 6:00 p.m.
 This day will be used ONLY for walk-in admissions and crisis situations or for an on-site telephonic session with a counselor because of an inability to communicate via cell phone.